nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 This issue is related to how our web application works.

-It’s essential to look at the Browser DevTools Network tab (see https://flaviocopes.com/browser-dev-tools/) [overview of the browser dev tools](pendinglocalurl) and see what happens when you click a link, everything gets requested from the server again on each link click:
+It’s essential to look at the Browser DevTools Network tab (see https://flaviocopes.com/browser-dev-tools/ and **[overview of the browser dev tools](</image/Overview of the Browser DevTools.html>)**) and see what happens when you click a link, everything gets requested from the server again on each link click:

 <img src="/image/_image (12).webp" alt="4.13" widht=70%>